Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-In our experiments, we onboarded all GEO-Bench datasets in TerraTorch.
-We then used its companion library TerraTorch-iterate (soon to be open sourced) to perform the hyperparameter tuning search via Bayesian Optimization in Optuna\footnote{\url{https://optuna.readthedocs.io/en/stable/}} , as well as the repeated experiments.
-We compare Prithvi-EO-2.0 against six of the most popular and performant EO foundation models recently released (see Table \ref{GFMs_models}), as well as the earlier version of Prithvi trained on the US only released last year \cite{prithvi_v1}.
-For classification tasks, all models were paired with a linear layer, while we used a U-Net architecture \cite{unet} for ResNets and UPerNet \cite{upernet} decoder for transformer-based architectures, which represent the most adopted choices for these types of architectures.
+We added the GEO-Bench datasets to TerraTorch and used its companion library TerraTorch-iterate\footnote{\url{https://github.com/IBM/terratorch-iterate}} to perform the hyperparameter tuning search via Bayesian Optimization in Optuna\footnote{\url{https://optuna.readthedocs.io/en/stable/}}, as well as the repeated experiments.
+We compare Prithvi-EO-2.0 against six of the most popular and performant EO foundation models recently released for optical data (see Table~\ref{tab:GFMs_models}), as well as the earlier version of Prithvi trained with data only from the US released last year~\cite{prithvi_v1}.
+For classification tasks, all models were paired with a linear layer, while we used a U-Net architecture~\cite{unet} for ResNets and UPerNet~\cite{upernet} decoder for transformer-based architectures, which represent the most adopted choices for these types of architectures.
 Hyperparameter tuning was done across the same search space that included learning rate, decoder depth, and weight decay.
 For comparability, batch size was fixed to a reasonable value for each dataset for all models.
-Finally, in our experiments, we only used the optical sensors for each dataset, and for each model the bands it was pretrained on, with images that were all resized to 224 $\times$ 224 across all datasets.
+Finally, we used only the multispectral sensors from each dataset to conduct our benchmarking experiments.
+For each model, we utilized the specific spectral bands it was pretrained on.
+For example, if a model was pretrained on RGB images and the dataset contains all Sentinel-2 bands, only the RGB bands were provided.
+We use the same data augmentation techniques (random horizontal and vertical flips) for all models and datasets.
+Also, all images were uniformly resized to 224~$\times$~224 pixels.

-Results of benchmarking are shown in Figures \ref{fig:seg_class_perf}, \ref{fig:overall_perf} and \ref{fig:class_seg_dist}.
-Figure \ref{fig:seg_class_perf} shows the average performance across the classification and segmentation datasets, while Figure \ref{fig:overall_perf} depicts the overall performance across all 12 datasets.
-These figures highlight that, for the classification tasks, DOFA \cite{DOFA} comes first, with Prithvi-EO-2.0-600M-TL close second and Prithvi-EO-2.0-600M third.
-For segmentation Prithvi-EO-2.0-600M-TL and Prithvi-EO-1.0-600M top the leaderboard with some margin on DeCUR \cite{decur} and DINO \cite{ssl4eos12} ResNets.
-Overall, Prithvi-EO-2.0-600M-TL and Prithvi-EO-2.0-600M obtained the best combined performance across all 12 datasets.
-Note that in this case we are combining different metrics for different tasks (i.e., overall accuracy for classification and mean Jaccard Index for segmentation).
-However, such metrics are all between 0 and 1 and models are treated equally.
-Therefore, we believe this procedure is appropriate to get an overall performance picture across GEO-Bench datasets.